keeffEoghan/gl-gpgpu/readme.md

   // How many `entries` to track, here encoded as the power-of-2 size per side
   // of the data texture: `(2**scale)**2`; can also be given in other ways.
   scale: 10,
-  // Whether to merge all states into one data-`texture`, or leave all
-  // data-`texture`s separate.
-  merge: true,
   // Data type according to platform capabilities.
   type: 'float',
   // Configure macro hooks, globally or per-shader.